This post contains affiliate links.

 Rust, lack of lubrication and maintenance, installing cheap springs, regular wear and tear, and extreme winter temperatures causes garage door springs to break.
 The following list are reasons why garage door springs break and ways to extend their life.

->

-> - Rust – Any moisture that contacts the springs makes the coils rust and weaken.
-Protect the springs from rust by spraying them annually with a silicone-based lubricant or WD-40 White Lithium Grease. (avoid regular WD-40)
+- Rust – Any moisture that contacts the springs makes the coils rust and weaken.
+Protect the springs from rust by spraying them annually with a silicone-based lubricant or White Lithium Grease(paid link). (avoid regular WD-40)

-> - Lack of Maintenance – Check the balance of the springs annually by opening the garage door halfway.
+- Lack of Maintenance – Check the balance of the springs annually by opening the garage door halfway.
 If the door stays in the middle, the springs are in good condition.
 If the door keeps moving up or down, or if one side moves up at a different speed, the springs need maintenance.

 - Cheap Springs – The cheapest springs use lower-quality metal coils that tend to break faster.
 Investing in higher-quality springs reduces repairs and saves money in the long run.